runsy/elez/README.md

 Create this cute piggy bank to store your electrums without command.
 Right-click on it to save them.
+Note that the electrums will be deposited in your bank account, not physically inside the piggy bank.
+No matter if the piggy is stolen or broken, your money will be safe.

 ### ElectrumPay Card